-Effective July 1, 1997, in-state, mid-tour meals shall not be eligible for reimbursement, except for lunches after an overnight stay when away from home and official duty station.
-In certain circumstances, when an in-state lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, the maximum allowable reimbursement rate will be six dollars (\$6.00).

-- 3. Effective July 1, 2014, employees assigned to the DOC Out-of-State Unit, travelling outside of the State of Vermont on official department business, will receive a per diem of fifty dollars (\$50.00), in lieu of the individual meal reimbursement otherwise referenced in this Article.
+- 1. All State employees, when away from home and office on official duties, shall be reimbursed for expenses incurred for lodging, meals and at the applicable rate established by the General Services Administration ("GSA") for that location.
+Expenses shall be paid out of the appropriations made for the support of their respective departments. - 2.
+In-state, mid-tour meals shall not be eligible for reimbursement, except for lunches after an overnight stay when away from home and official duty station.
+In certain circumstances, when an instate lunch is not the mid-tour meal and is otherwise eligible to be reimbursed under this Article, it will be reimbursed at the applicable GSA rate for that location. - 3.
+Effective July 1, 2014, employees assigned to the DOC Out-of-State Unit, travelling outside of the State of Vermont on official department business, will receive a per diem of fifty dollars (\$50.00), in lieu of the individual meal reimbursement otherwise referenced in this Article.
 Notwithstanding the foregoing, the per diem meal amount shall be reduced for the first and last calendar day of travel out-of-state, in accordance with GSA regulations (currently calculated as 75% of the full per diem rate.). - 4.
-Employees shall be expected to make a reasonable effort to procure lodging and meals with as little expense as possible while not unreasonably sacrificing personal convenience and comfort.
-The maximum allowable reimbursement for lodging shall be the government rate offered by the facility providing overnight accommodations to employees. - 5.
+Employees shall be expected to make a reasonable effort to procure lodging and meals with as little expense as possible while not unreasonably sacrificing personal convenience and comfort.. - 5.
 Reimbursement for other work-related expenses not covered above arising from emergency or other unusual circumstances will be made at the discretion of the appointing authority only after application for reimbursement is made by the employee in writing.
 Such application will include the nature and amount of the expense, the date on which it occurred and full written justification for the reimbursement. - 6.
 GENERAL PRINCIPLES OF REIMBURSEMENT: - (a) Excepting the reimbursement of mileage under the Call-In Pay Article and those instances cited by Administrative Bulletin 3.4, employees shall not be paid for travel between home and duty station, or subsistence thereat. - (b) Meals taken during travel not requiring an overnight away from home shall not be reimbursed, unless the supervisor has approved that in attending a required meeting or otherwise in performing his/her work assignment the employee could not have reasonably avoided taking his/her meal away from his/her home or regular duty station.
-Normally, an employee will not receive more than one (1)

-meal during any eight (8) hour period unless (s)he is required to work overtime at least four (4) hours, away from home or regular duty station.

-- (c) Employees should make every effort to submit their claims for expense reimbursement within sixty (60) days of the date on which the expenses were incurred. - 7.
+Normally, an employee will not receive more than one (1) meal during any eight (8) hour period unless (s)he is required to work overtime at least four (4) hours, away from home or regular duty station. - (c) Employees should make every effort to submit their claims for expense reimbursement within sixty (60) days of the date on which the expenses were incurred. - 7.
 An appointing authority may revoke meal reimbursement privileges where there is continuing indication of abuse. - 8 The State may require the submission of receipts for any of the above expenses. - 9.
 Work locations shall not be changed for the purpose of avoiding reimbursement of expenses.